Freakwill/pybrainyquote/README.md

 # PyBrainyquote

 Get quotes from brainyquote.
 Make you life positive.
+It is more powerful then (viveksb007/pybrainyquote)[https://github.com/viveksb007/pybrainyquote]

 Requirements
 -------------